AJAX & Snippets

 }

-And handle method with s corresponding parameters in component.
+And the handle method with corresponding parameters in the component:

 {